Transfers from Regionally Accredited Colleges and Universities

 The MACRAO Agreement is designed for freshman and sophomore requirements.
 It does not cover upper division requirements or graduation requirements not a part of the liberal studies requirements, although with careful selection of courses students may complete these requirements at the community college.
 NMU does not recognize the MACRAO Agreement if a student has attended a community college outside the state of Michigan, has attended a baccalaureate institution before or while attending a community college, or was originally matriculated at NMU and subsequently took courses at a community college.
 An exception to this policy is granted to transfer students from Bay De Noc Community College and Gogebic Community College who were dually enrolled at their community college and at NMU in approved consortium degree programs.

 Northern Michigan University is supportive of the establishment of articulation agreements with local and regional community and technical colleges.
 An articulation agreement is an officially approved agreement that designates coursework between two schools to meet degree requirements.
 They are intended to help provide a smooth transition for students transferring from a community college to Northern Michigan University.
-We currently have articulation agreements with Alpena Community College, Bay de Noc Community College, Coast Community College District in California, Delta College, Gogebic Community College, Lansing Community College, Macomb Community College, Northcentral Technical College, Northeast Wisconsin Technical College, and Santa Monica College, with other agreements in the process of being developed.
+We currently have articulation agreements with Bay de Noc Community College, Fox Valley Technical College, Gogebic Community College, Macomb Community College, Nicolet College, North Central Michigan College, Santa Monica College and Seattle College District with other agreements in the process of being developed.

 Transfer Student Graduation Requirements